politicalphysicist/politicalphysicist.github.io/content/Politics/brexitResolution.md

 wouldn't, these choices could be put to the Northern Irish people in a ranked-choice referendum.

-The UK would then get to work establishing negotiating a framework to leave the Single Market.
-This wouldn't happen immediately and would require at least a couple years of transition period, during which the UK is outside of the EU but inside the Single Market.
+The UK would then get to work establishing  a framework to leave the Single Market.
+This wouldn't happen immediately and would require _at least_ a couple years of transition period, during which the UK is outside of the EU but inside the Single Market.
 This would provide time to negotiate the agreements necessary for a hard Brexit to work.
 These would not necessarily be free trade agreements in the